Anj2307/SOI_project/README.md

-# 🕵️‍♂️ Fraud Detection Data Analysis 🧠📊
+# 🕵️‍♂️ Fraud Detection Model 🧠📊

 Welcome to a complete exploratory data analysis (EDA) project aimed at uncovering fraud patterns from financial transaction data.
-This work focuses on behavioral, temporal, and technical factors that correlate with fraudulent activity.
+This works on differnet parameters of fraud person.
+In this project I create Machine learning model to predict fraud automatically

 ---
+# 📊 Data Analysis

 ## 🗂️ Dataset Overview